peterkvt80/vbit-iv/README.md

 # Installation

 Requirements: Linux operating system.
-Tested with Ubuntu.
-Should work with Raspberry Pi OS.
+Tested with Ubuntu and Raspberry Pi OS.
 Python 3. <List of Python modules to add like zmq> VBIT2 teletext streamer.
 It may work on Windows if you use the Windows version of VBIT2 but you are on your own!

 * Install VBIT2 as detailed in the Github project.
 Use vbit-config to add services and select one to display.
 * Download the ZIP and unpack it somewhere convenient.
 (Or clone it if you want to keep the code up to date)
 * Click on the font files and install them onto your system.
 These are teletext2.ttf and teletext4.ttf.
+For Raspberry Pi OS just copy them to the fonts folder.

 # Running
 Move to your vbit-iv/ directory.
 There are a number of ways that you could run the code.